StevenNdegwa/Portfolio/README.md

 ## Description
 This is a portfolio of all the projects i have done as software developer.
 These include stevepage, my-first-website and giraffes.
 The links to the projects are on the page.
 ## Setup/Installation Requirements
+Create a folder called Portfolio
+Inside the portfolio folder, create css folder and html file Initialize git load atom create and edit the html file on atom. git add and commit every change to the html file git push every change add style to the html file using css
 Type the https name into your browser and the page will come up. https://StevenNdegwa.github.io/portfolio
 ## Known Bugs
 There are no known bugs.